Radius-sanding blocks have a number of uses in a luthier's shop:

 and forth strokes until the fretboard is consistent down its entire length.

-Once the radius is true you can switch to finer-grit papers until you achieve
+Once the radius is true you can switch to finer-grit papers until you achieve the desired appearance.

 For uneven fretboards, highlight any problem areas on the surface with a pencil.
 Start with 80 to 120-grit paper.
 If there are high spots or large areas of pearl inlay to be leveled, focus primarily on those areas that need attention.
 Switch to finer grit papers when the problem areas are leveled, then sand the whole board lengthwise to smooth things out.